wsargent/docker-cheat-sheet/README.md

 ## Networks

 Docker has a [networks](https://docs.docker.com/engine/userguide/networking/) feature.
 Docker automatically creates 3 network interfaces when you install it (bridge, host none).
 A new container is launched into the bridge network by default.
 To enable communication between multiple containers, you can create a new network and launch containers in it.
-This enbales containers to communicate to each other while being isolated from containers that are not connected to the network.
+This enables containers to communicate to each other while being isolated from containers that are not connected to the network.
 Furthermore, it allows to map container names to their IP addresses.
 See [working with networks](https://docs.docker.com/engine/userguide/networking/work-with-networks/) for more details.

 ### Lifecycle